Mental and physical health and coronavirus

 While people with CF and their families will want to keep up to date on the steps they should take to stay safe, it’s important not to become ‘oversaturated’ with information if it causes you stress.
 The World Health Organisation says: “Seek information mainly to take practical steps to prepare your plans and protect yourself and loved ones.
 Seek information updates at specific times during the day once or twice.”
 They also recommend ensuring your news comes from a trusted source.

+If you need to self-isolate or if you are still shielding in some way it can be difficult to stay connected.
 Many people with CF are experts in dealing with isolation; most have spent weeks in hospital or staying away from friends and family who are sick.
 As well as speaking to those you know with CF for tips on how to stay connected and keep your mood up, here are some ideas from us:

 - Phone or video call a friend or group of friends